Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - If possible, try to meet the person who will be responsible for your pet on moving day.
 It is important that you feel comfortable with the person and confident in the person’s ability.

-- Give the person any and all information about your pet and its behaviour, including anything your pet finds particularly soothing.
+- Give the person any and all information about your pet and its behavior, including anything your pet finds particularly soothing.

 If moving is stressful for you, imagine how it must seem to your pet, who has no clue what’s going on.
 Do all that you can to ease the transition, and hopefully these tips will lead to a painless relocation for both of you.